Pericles Lewis: Biography

+Career

-Academic career
+Academic research

 Lewis was appointed assistant professor at Yale in the departments of English and comparative literature in 1998, promoted to associate professor there in 2002, and full professor in 2007.
 He was director of undergraduate studies for the Yale literature major from 2000 to 2006, and director of graduate studies of Yale's Comparative Literature Department from 2006 to 2010.
 He was the recipient of the McGill Graduates' Society Award for Student Service (1990), a Whiting Fellowship (1997), the Heyman Prize (2000), a Morse Fellowship (2001), and the Yale Graduate Mentor Award (2004).

 As a scholar, he is best known for his books Modernism, Nationalism, and the Novel, The Cambridge Introduction to Modernism and Religious Experience and the Modernist Novel.
 He is also an editor of the third, fourth, and fifth editions of the widely used Norton Anthology of World Literature (2012; 2018; 2024) He was named Douglas Tracy Smith Professor of Comparative Literature in 2019.

 He was the project director of the Yale Modernism Lab, a website for "collaborative research into the roots of literary modernism".
 He also serves on the editorial board of Modernism/Modernity.

+Yale-NUS

+He was appointed President of Yale-NUS, a liberal arts college affiliated with both Yale and the National University of Singapore, by a joint search committee; the appointment was announced on May 30, 2012, effective July 1, 2012.
+Before appointment, Lewis was a key planner of the new college's curriculum, and supervised the hiring of core faculty.
+The College's first students matriculated on July 2, 2013, and graduated on May 29, 2017.
+As President, Lewis advocated the concept of residential liberal arts education as "building a community of learning."
+In August 2021, NUS announced that it intended to dissolve its relationship with Yale University by 2025, combining Yale-NUS with another program to become NUS College.

-As Yale's vice president for global strategy from 2017 to 2022, he was involved in planning the launches of the Yale Jackson School for Global Affairs, the Yale Institute for Global Health and the Yale Schwarzman Center.
+Then as Yale's vice president for global strategy from 2017 to 2022, he was involved in planning the launches of the Yale Jackson School for Global Affairs, the Yale Institute for Global Health and the Yale Schwarzman Center.